In CryptFolio, an account is one distinct collection of funds in your portfolio. Each account has their own balances, transactions, and histories.

 Often different currencies will differentiate their addresses with a different leading character, for example:

-You can add an Address to your portfolio by clicking on the Address button when configuring it.
+You can add an Address account to your portfolio by clicking on the Address button when configuring it.

 An exchange is a service, usually a website, where users can trade their assets.
 Sometimes these trades are completed by matching open "buy" orders to open "sell" orders, and sometimes this is done by a service for a predetermined price.